Booker Group

-Booker Group Limited is a British food wholesale operator and subsidiary of Tesco.
+Booker Group Limited is a British wholesale distributor, and subsidiary of Tesco plc.

 In January 2017, it was announced that the British multinational supermarket retailer Tesco had agreed to purchase the company for £3.7 billion.
 It was confirmed on 5 March 2018 that Tesco had completed its acquisition of Booker Group Limited.

 History

 Origins

 The company was founded by George and Richard Booker in 1835, when they bought their first ship and established the Booker Line, which focused on shipping goods.
 It later diversified into the distribution of goods, and gradually disposed of its fleet of ships.
 With a new focus on wholesale food distribution, the company had over 100 warehouses across the United Kingdom by 1978, and was trading as Booker McConnell Ltd.